AliceWonderMiscreations/php-ccm/README.md

 The purpose of the `custom` branch is to allow installation of class libraries and applications that are not generally released to the public through Composer.

+A system administrator can create a vendor directory within the `custom` branch and give write permission to that webmaster so the webmaster can easily put in custom libraries that will automatically be picked up by the autoloader, as long as the classes are properly namespaced and the `custom` branch is in the search path for the applications.

 Web applications can then specify what order they want the autoloader to search through the branches to find the class that is needed.